 1. The FlyDavid Cronenberg's breath-takingly good remake of the 50's B-Movie is confused for a horror film when in fact it is, to my mind, one of the saddest romances ever commited to celluloid.
 Seth Brundle (Jeff Goldblum) is a brilliant scientist who could revolutionize the world with his latest invention, he manages to convince journalist Veronica (Geena Davis) to witness his teleportation machine, and in the process the two fall in love.
 What I like about their relationship is the casual and open sexuality of it, Cronenberg has them lazing about in Brundle's creaky warehouse apartment, lying under thin sheets, enjoying one another's body with a refreshingly realistic honesty.
 Of course, like all relationships (ALL RELATIONSHIPS) it can't last, and, like all men, Seth begins to mutate into a hideous monstrosity when he accidentally teleports himself and a fly at the same time.
 (You idiot Seth, why couldn't it have been something a bit sexier, like a giraffe?!)
 At first Seth feels fantastic, and his sexual prowess is greatly increased, but soon bits of him start to fall off, which is always a mood killer.
 Ultimately, in the best dumping scene in history, the hideous hybrid of Seth/Fly/Telepod puts a shotgun to his own head and urges Veronica to pull the trigger and... well... of course she does... that's what all women do.
 Well, I hope you've enjoyed this selection box of other Valentine's filmic treats, if I find myself in a relationship by this time next year expect my list to feature more Channing Tatum movies.

-Want to write about I-Love-You-Philip-Morris, The Crow, Valentines Day, Leaving Las Vegas, The Fly and True Romance?
+We need more writers about I-Love-You-Philip-Morris, The Crow, Valentines Day, Leaving Las Vegas, The Fly and True Romance!
 Get started below...